DrupalOpenGardenProject/Site-Structure/sites/all/modules/custom/views_summary_alphabet_icons/README.txt

 * Create settings form in the view that allows user to chose the icon set.
 * Make theme work with selected icon set.

+Advanced Tasks
+* Make a Views Summary handle Titles in the format
+  * A is for
+  * "A" is for

 Problems that Chach needs to work on:
 * Launch demo site.